Sources of irritable bowel

 The ease with which we have access to a plethora of sweet and savory treats between meals may well be an important factor in intestinal dysbiosis.
 Indeed, our digestive system needs each stage of digestion to be completed before a new cycle is imposed on it.
 Likewise, the nocturnal “fasting” period is essential for the digestive tractwhich must be able to be expurgated on a regular basis.

 Eating at too short intervals is one of the main causes of another digestive system disorder, the Sibo (for small intestinal bacterial overgrowth) or bowel bacterial overgrowth (PBG).
-The latter could have repercussions downstream of the digestive tract, and is not easily distinguished from other digestive diseases such as celiac disease, inflammatory colitis or irritable bowel.
+The latter might have repercussions downstream of the digestive tract, and is not easily distinguished from other digestive diseases such as celiac disease, inflammatory colitis or irritable bowel.
 Breathing tests (with hydrogen, in first intention) are the reference examination for the diagnosis of PBG.
-According to a 2020 meta-analysis, Sibo affects 31% of people with irritable bowel syndrome, but according to other sources, this proportion could rise to 75%!
+According to a 2020 meta-analysis, Sibo affects 31% of people with irritable bowel syndrome, but according to other sources, this proportion might rise to 75%!

 The essential “migrating motor complex”